Jaisocx-Tools/Workspace/workspace/ts/www/packages/Preloader/README.md

 ### 2. preventing interactivity layout jumps.

 When styles were loaded, and no html elems on site use a font, referenced in styles, or an image, referenced in styles as `background-image` css prop, then these font and image are not loaded. this is the very nice optimization and saving up network traffic technology.

-When turrning on other look and feel theme with browser's js event handler method,

-for example, when the new css classnames set, the browser may start to load images and fonts, referenced in the .css files of this theme.
-Then, undfortunately, not all styles of the new theme are set at once.
+When turning on other look and feel theme with browser's js event handler method, for example, when the new css classnames set, the browser may start to load images and fonts, referenced in the .css files of this theme.

+Then, unfortunately, not all styles of the new theme are set at once.
 And, when several fonts, they are shown in browser at the unforeseen timestaps one after some another.

 The timeout of the loaded images and fonts, if any, is not to foresee in a browser's engine, since it's relevant to a site server and a network, binding sites server and a computer, where a browser shows a site.

-These optimization tasks in the browser's engine, nevertheless, were done the best way as I could notice, however the @jaisocx/preloader lib may do easily for Your site the tasks for quality assurance and fine tuning of look and feel themes turning on.
+These optimization tasks in the browser's engine, nevertheless, were done the best way as I could notice, however the @jaisocx/preloader lib may do easily for Your site the tasks for quality assurance and fine-tuning of look and feel themes turning on.